earthly/website/blog/_posts/2024-04-26-python-web-scraping.md

 In contrast, Selenium is a browser automation tool that interacts with a website programmatically.
 It retrieves information by replicating user interactions like keyboard input and mouse clicks.
 It helps users gather data rendered by client-side JavaScript or data behind paywalls.

-## Implementing Web Scraping with Python
+## Implementing Web Scraping With Python

 So, let's create a web scraping solution from scratch with both Selenium and Beautiful Soup.
 All the code is available in [this GitHub repository](https://github.com/vivekthedev/python-web-scraping-tutorial).